ragsanaa/all-trips-plugin/readme.txt

 == Description ==

-The WeTravel All Trips Widget allows travel operators, tour companies, and trip organizers to seamlessly showcase their WeTravel trips directly on their WordPress website.
+The WeTravel Trips Widget allows travel operators, tour companies, and trip organizers to seamlessly showcase their WeTravel trips directly on their WordPress website.

 **Key Features:**

-* **Display All Trips** - Automatically fetch and display all your active trips from your WeTravel account
+* **Display Trips** - Automatically fetch and display all your active trips from your WeTravel account
 * **Customizable Layout** - Choose between grid, list, or carousel display options
 * **Filtering Options** - Let visitors filter trips by date, price, destination, or category
 * **Responsive Design** - Looks great on all devices from mobile phones to desktop computers